BraindeadBZH/datalogue/docs/source/index.rst

 Here's why you would want to use Datalogue:

-- Flexibility of the data structure, you don't need to define what the data should look like
+* Flexibility of the data structure, you don't need to define what the data should look like
-- Query language, you can quickly and easily retrieve the data you are looking for
+* Query language, you can quickly and easily retrieve the data you are looking for
-- GDScript API, you can interact with your data directly from your scripts
+* GDScript API, you can interact with your data directly from your scripts
-- Integrated UI, you can manage your data without leaving the Godot Editor
+* Integrated UI, you can manage your data without leaving the Godot Editor
+* The database file are VCS friendly

 When to use Datalogue?